 And indeed, after a while I found this seems to be the case.
 Among the pictures of illustration orders to Warhol I was allowed to make during my visit to Matt Wrbican at the Warhol Museum archive last Summer, also was the order for the Chopin: Nocturnes album which does mention Neil Fujita.
-Q.E.D.!
+Unfortunately my picure is not very sharp, but anyway: Q.E.D.!

 The releases on the Epic label mainly were recordings made in Europe.
 The rendition by Polish pianist Jan Smeterlin of Chopin’s 20 Nocturnes was recorded in France, in October 1954, for the Philips label.
 They were released by Philips (probably in 1955) on two seperate LP’s.
 Epic at first released the recordings as a double album in a slipcase (SC 6007).
 The order to Warhol for the illustration was dated April 25, 1955.

 Epic also released the album on 2 separate LP’s, LC 3151 and LC 3152.
 Drawing on all three covers is the same, but there is a slight difference in coloring: on the slipcase (SC 6007) background is white, “Chopin : Nocturnes” is written in red.
 For the two separate LP’s the background is rather ivory white to yellowish, lettering is either blue (Vol. I, LC 3151) or green (Vol. II, LC 3152)